panyam/pcachapter/CHAPTER.md

 ## Serverless Architecture Patterns for PCA

 As Maya's SensorScope system evolved beyond single-function deployments, she discovered that PCA workloads have unique architectural requirements that differ significantly from typical web applications or simple data processing tasks.
 The mathematical nature of Principal Component Analysis, combined with the unpredictable data volumes and processing times, demanded specialized patterns for state management, data flow, and error recovery.
+These patterns translate consistently across all major serverless platforms - we'll show GCP implementations with equivalent AWS and Azure services.

 ### Event-Driven PCA Processing